harshitagrwl1608/cybersec-portfolio/projects/docker-ufw-firewall-lab/attacks/log-analysis.md

 pipelines have a non-obvious dependency (kernel log access via the SYSLOG capability) that can break silently — the kind of gap that's easy to miss in production until an incident happens and the logs simply aren't there.
+*If anyone has face similar issue while setting up similar lab and facing 'no logs' issue and troubleshooted the problem, i would love to get insights - so please do contact me through mail- 'harshitagrwl1608@gmail.com'